-- (c) Police records.
+(c) Police records.
 The Police Department may destroy the following records of which they are the legal custodian and which are deemed obsolete by the Police Department, but not less than seven (7) years after the record was effective unless another period has been set by statute or by the State Public Records Board, then after such a shorter period.
-In addition, the Wisconsin Historical Society has waived the sixty day notification period specified in Wisconsin State Statue 19.21 for the following types of police records.
+In addition, the Wisconsin Historical

-- Traffic accident reports.

-- (2) Citizen contact warning tickets.

-- (3) Telephone line recordings.

-- (4) City of Appleton summonses for violation of city ordinances and all other supporting records pertaining thereto.

-(5) In-car video recordings and personal recording devices.

-(6) Weekly reports.
+Society has waived the sixty day notification period specified in Wisconsin State Statue 19.21 for the following types of police records.
+(1)Traffic accident reports.
+(2)Citizen contact warning tickets.
+(3)Telephone line recordings.
+(4) City of Appleton summonses for violation of city ordinances and all other supporting records pertaining thereto.
+In-car video recordings and personal recording devices.
+(5) (6) Weekly reports.
+(7)Ride-along records.
+False alarm records.
+(8)Fingerprint records and mug shots.
+(9)(10)Overtime vouchers.
+Daily roster/schedule.
+(11)(12)Daily alert bulletin.

-(7) Ride-along records.

-(8) False alarm records.

-(9) Fingerprint records and mug shots.

-(10) Overtime vouchers.

-(11) Daily roster/schedule.

-(12) Daily alert bulletin.

 (13)Master cash register receipt rolls.

-(14) Offense reports/investigations.

-(15 i) State uniform traffic citations and all other supporting records pertaining thereto,

-(16 i) Overnight parking register.

-(17 ') Surveillance recordings from any booking room(s) or interview room(s).

-(d) Other r years after ecords .
-Officers are empowered to destroy the following records, but not less than seven (7) the record was effective:

-(1) Assessment rolls and related records, including record of review minutes.

-(2) Contracts and papers relating thereto.
+(14)Offense reports/investigations.
+(15)State uniform traffic citations and all other supporting records pertaining thereto.
+(16)Overnight parking register.
+(17)Surveillance recordings from any booking room(s) or interview room(s) (18)Monitoring and Surveillance Recordings (includes traffic camera footage) (d) Other records.
+Officers are empowered to destroy the following records, but not less than seven (7) years after the record was effective: Assessment rolls and related records, including record of review minutes.
+(1) (2)Contracts and papers relating thereto.

-(3) Correspondence and communications.
+Correspondence and communications.

-(4) Financial reports other than annual financial reports.

-(5) Insurance policies.

-(6) Justice dockets.

-(7) Oaths of office.

-(8) Reports of boards, commissions, committees and officials duplicated in the official minutes.

-(8) Resolutions and petitions.

-(9) Voter record cards.

-(e) Notice to Historical Society.
-Prior to the destruction of any public record described in this section, at least sixty (60) days' notice shall be given the State Historical Society, unless otherwise indicted.

-- (f) Limitation.
+- (4) Financial reports other than annual financial reports. - (5) Insurance policies. - (6) Justice dockets. - (7) Oaths of office. - (8) Reports of boards, commissions, committees and officials duplicated in the official minutes. - (9) Resolutions and petitions. - (10) Voter record cards. - (e) Notice to Historical Society.
+Prior to the destruction of any public record described in this section, at least sixty (60) days' notice shall be given the State Historical Society, unless otherwise indicated. - (f) Limitation.
 This section does not authorize destruction of any public record after a period less than that prescribed by statute or state administrative regulations. - (g) Microfilm and similar devices.
 Any public record may be kept and preserved by the use of microfilm or other reproductive device.
 Any photographic reproduction shall be deemed an original record for all purposes if it meets the applicable standards of W.S.A. §16.61(7).
 Once reproduced by photographic reproduction, the original document may be destroyed or otherwise disposed of.